wp-plugins/generalstats/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of GeneralStats which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 2.30 =

+* revised the security model (replaced option `Allow anonymous Ajax Refresh Requests` with `All users can view stats` and added the option `Capability to view stats` to define the capability of a certain user to access the stats)
+* de-coupling of Ajax-refresh-functions and output of `wp_localize_script` (GeneralStats is now compatible with [WP Minify](http://wordpress.org/extend/plugins/wp-minify/))
+* small enhancements

 = 2.20 =